Tea in the United Kingdom: Milk and tea

 Another aspect of the debate is the claims that adding milk at different times alters the flavour of the tea (for instance, see ISO 3103 and the Royal Society of Chemistry's "How to make a Perfect Cup of Tea").
 Some studies suggest that heating milk above 75 C when adding milk after the tea is poured does cause denaturation of the lactalbumin and lactoglobulin.
 Other studies argue that brewing time has a greater importance.
-Regardless, when milk is added to tea, it may affect the flavour.
 In addition to considerations of flavour, the order of these steps is thought to have been, historically, an indication of class.
 Only those wealthy enough to afford good-quality porcelain would be confident of its being able to cope with being exposed to boiling water unadulterated with milk.

 A further point of discussion on when to add milk is how it affects the time taken for the liquid to reach a drinkable temperature.
 While adding milk first will cause an initial drop in temperature, which leads to a more shallow cooling curve and slower cooling while also increasing volume (which would slightly increase the surface area through which the tea could lose heat), one study noted that adding milk first leads to the tea retaining heat out of all proportion with these effects.
 The major mechanism by which hot tea cools is not conduction or radiation, but evaporative loss, which is affected by the physical properties of the milk.
 The study concluded that lipids in milk prevent water from evaporating rapidly, thus retaining heat longer.